tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/故障处理/实例相关故障/Linux 实例登录相关问题/无法登录 Linux 实例_intl_en.md

 ### High instance load[](id:HighServerLoad)
-**Problem**: The self-diagnosis tool or Cloud Monitor shows that server CPU workload is too high, and the system is unable to perform remote connection or access is slow.
+**Problem**: The self-diagnosis tool or Tencent Cloud Observability Platform shows that server CPU workload is too high, and the system is unable to perform remote connection or access is slow.
 **Possible cause**: Viruses, trojans, third-party antivirus software, application exceptions, driver exceptions, and automatic updates of software on the backend may lead to high CPU utilization, causing CVM login failures or slow access.
 **Procedure**:
 1. Log in to the instance by using [VNC login](#VNC).